 Typically we see 2-3 cancellations per camp each year (this fluctuates and is not guaranteed).
-With that said, as it gets closer to the summer camp time, many parents on the waiting list would have made other arrangements for their children.
+As it gets closer to the summer camp time, many parents on the waiting list make other arrangements for their children.
 Once we went down to the 8th child on the waiting list.
-Our advice is to consider alternatives, but register for a spot on the waiting list anyways.
+Our advice is to consider alternatives, but register for a spot on the waiting list, anyways.
 There is no cost to place your child on the waiting list, and you will receive an email/phone call from us as soon as a spot is available.

 If you register your child for a waiting list spot but decide to make other arrangements, please email us at email@example.com to let us know, so we can remove you from our waiting list.